psforever/PSF-LoginServer/README.md

 - Linux - [Debian](https://www.postgresql.org/download/linux/debian/) or [Ubuntu](https://www.postgresql.org/download/linux/ubuntu/)
 - macOS - Application https://www.postgresql.org/download/ (or `brew install postgresql && brew services start postgresql`)

 The default database is named `psforever` and the credentials are `psforever:psforever`.
-To change these, make a copy of [`config/worldserver.ini.dist`](config/worldserver.ini.dist) to `config/worldserver.ini` and change the corresponding fields in the database section.
+To change these, create a configuration file at `config/psforever.conf`.
+For configuration options and their defaults, see [`pslogin/src/main/resources/application.conf`].
 This database user will need ALL access to tables, sequences, and functions.
 The permissions required can be summarized by the SQL below.
 Loading this in requires access to a graphical tool such as [pgAdmin](https://www.pgadmin.org/download/) (highly recommended) or a PostgreSQL terminal (`psql`) for advanced users.